ac30kev/ESP32-Life-Event-Timer/README.md

 Also, I stole ( and altered) the step files for an excellent case from https://www.thingiverse.com/thing:6662492.
 Genius work but better now as you can store the stylus with the ESP32.
 And space for the speaker (speaker? ...yes.) and battery storage and charging device placement.
-These I will upload at a lter date as I'm struggling to do so now.
+These I will upload at a later date as I'm struggling to do so now.